 Established in 1971, the California Downtown Association (CDA) is a nonprofit corporation that has grown to one of the strongest downtown organizations in the country.
 CDA represents thousands of diversified businesses throughout California within its network of downtown associations, cities, chambers of commerce, business districts, supportive vendors and consultants.
 CDA’s primary purpose is to exchange information pertinent to business districts and formulate solutions to mutually shared problems while being committed to the long term preservation and prosperity of urban centers everywhere.

-The core purpose of the California Downtown Association is to collectively lead and empower urban places to attract investment, promote culture, and offer inclusive opportunities for growth.
+The core purpose of the California Downtown Association is to lead and empower urban place management organizations by providing legislative support and advocacy to ensure public spaces thrive.

-– Partnerships with businesses, residents, visitors, investors and government that together makes our places exponentially better.
+- Partnerships with, residents, visitors, and investments that together makes our urban places exponentially better

-– Resilience and an unwavering commitment to success in the face of all challenges.
+- Resilience, empowerment, and success in the face of all challenges

 Helping Business Districts Succeed